-European ALMA Centres of Expertise are a recent addition to the European ALMA support structure.
+European ALMA CoEs are an addition to the European ALMA support structure since 2014.
 A CoE has a temporary status and may eventually acquire the status of full ARC node, once the conditions described in detail in the document "European ALMA Centres of Expertise: Tasks and Responsibilities" have been satisfied.
 The tasks of the CoEs are similar to those of the ARC nodes, with the exception that they do not provide CSs or face-to-face support for data reduction.
 Once a CoE becomes an ARC node, its role and responsibilities will fully align with those of the other ARC nodes.